iamnatapong55/Investment-and-Portfolio/README.md

 ---

-## Demonstration of a near real-time interactive stocks app using web scraping tecnique - Power BI
+## Demonstration of a near real-time interactive stocks app using web scraping technique - Power BI

 ---